 124. I think a lot of the stuff that was possible in the eighties isn't possible today to the same extent.
 It's obscene the kind of stuff people could get away with then.
-When I look back on the eighties and the environment at Keil, it's unreal to think that people had that much control and power over children, and CFJ could get away with operating that way.
+When I look back on the eighties and the environment at Keil, it's unreal to think that people with operating that way.
 I believe he even invited a girlfriend round at one point and involved in that.
 That happened at least once.
 It's obscene that a member of the public could be invited into a private school to be entertained with a pupil.
 All the barring mechanisms we now have to stop people getting access to vulnerable people didn't exist back then.